 By Molly J. Anderson-Childers | Posted 6/1/07 | Updated 1/21/21

 David Duggins is the CEO of Voidgunner Press, and publisher and editor of the online magazine, Spacesuits and Sixguns.
 Currently at work on a novel and a collection of short stories, as well as a new musical CD, this man of many talents has graciously taken some time from his busy schedule to speak out about creating a fun career in the arts.
-Read Dave's Love of the Craft column on Creativity Portal.
+Read Dave's writing advice on Creativity Portal.

 Q: What was your first job as a young man?